boot-clj/boot/README.md

 # boot

 Boot is a minimal Clojure program 'bootloader'.
-It reads a configuration map from a `boot.clj` file in the current directory and starts a JVM with Clojure, dependencies, and directories on the classpath.
+It reads a configuration map from a `boot.edn` file in the current directory and starts a JVM with Clojure, dependencies, and directories on the classpath.
 After the JVM is set up it runs a function or evaluates an expression as specified in the configuration.